-6 Back-to-School Sleep Tips: Creating a Healthy Sleep Routine
+6 Tips to Creating a Healthy Sleep Routine for Your Back-to-school Student

-6 Back-to-School Sleep Tips: Creating a Healthy Sleep Routine
+6 Tips to Creating a Healthy Sleep Routine for Your Back-to-school Student

-How can you help your children transition from their relaxed summer sleep schedule to a successful back-to-school sleep schedule?
-Here are seven tips that will help you establish a good night’s sleep for your child during the school year, no matter what age.
+Getting a proper amount of sleep is crucial to your child’s success.
+And for most, “back to school” means early mornings, long days in class and late nights filled with sports, homework or other activities.
+The busy schedules that begin each fall beg for good, healthy sleep.
+So how can you help your children transition from their relaxed summer schedule to a successful back to school sleep schedule?
+Here are six tips that will help you establish a good night’s sleep for your child during the school year, no matter what grade they’re going into.

-1. It’s important to know how much sleep your child needs based on their age.
+1. Know how much sleep your child needs based on their age.

 The more exercise your child gets throughout the day, the more energy they’ll have burned off.
 This will make it easier for them to wind down at the end of the night.
-Enjoy the last few days of summer weather spending time being active as a family, swimming, biking, playing tag and having fun exploring outside.
-Make sure physical activity remains a priority in your child’s routine to help them get a restful slumber.
+Enjoy the last few days of summer staying active as a family, and encourage activities such as swimming, biking, playing tag or simply having fun exploring the outdoors.
+If you make sure physical activity remains a priority in your child’s routine, you can almost ensure they’ll get a good night’s sleep.

 5. Create a relaxing bedtime routine.